bbauska/CAD101en/README.md

 Go to try.github.io to download the cheat sheets and run through the tutorials.

-In the following modules, we\'ll give you a crash course on setting up your local environment and getting started on a project.
+In the following modules, we&#39;ll give you a crash course on setting up your local environment and getting started on a project.

 <h3>Introduction to GitHub</h3>